The first step – recruitment

-- Rare Recruitment: We are a law firm partner with Rare Recruitment, a leading organisation in the UK that connects exceptional people from diverse backgrounds with jobs in top organizations.
+- Rare Recruitment: We are a law firm partner with Rare Recruitment, a leading organization in the UK that connects exceptional people from diverse backgrounds with jobs in top organizations.

-- White & Case Disputes and Competition 1L Diversity Fellowship: 1L law students participate in our entire 10-week summer program for 2L law students and spend between two and five weeks with a client.
+- White & Case 1L Diversity Fellowship: 1L law students participate in our entire 10-week summer program for 2L law students and spend between two and five weeks with a client.

 - Cristo Rey New York High School: As a participant in Cristo Rey's unique Corporate Work Study Program, we bring in students to work in our New York office, giving them the chance to earn up to 70 percent of the cost of their education, and providing experience and exposure to the corporate work environment to students who may not otherwise have access.

 - White & Case Award for Best Student Note at Howard University Law School: An annual monetary award given to the law student at Howard University Law School who writes the best note published in the Howard Law Journal.
 The award recipient is also nominated for the Burton Foundation Award, a national award honoring both working lawyers and law students for excellence in legal writing.

 - Law Firm Diversity Pipeline Program of Street Law: We participate in and sponsor the Law Firm Diversity Pipeline Program of Street Law.
 This program partners law firms with nearby, diverse high school law classes.
 Volunteers teach lessons and lead activities designed to increase students' knowledge and interest in the law and legal careers.
 Street Law develops classroom and grassroots programs that educate students and communities about law, democracy and human rights.